 Drought and Conservation Information

-Much of the West is experiencing severe to exceptional drought and California is in a second consecutive year of dry conditions, resulting in widespread drought or near-drought throughout many portions of the state.
-The California Public Utilities Commission (CPUC) is actively responding to current drought conditions and preparing for the possibility of a third dry year.
+Much of the West is experiencing severe to exceptional drought and California is in a third consecutive year of dry conditions, resulting in widespread drought or near-drought throughout many portions of the state.
+The California Public Utilities Commission (CPUC) is actively responding to current drought conditions and working through a third dry year.

 According to the United States Drought Monitor, the map for California is shown below:

 Calling on Investor-Owned Utilities to Encourage Voluntary Conservation: The Commission is calling on the Investor-Owned Utilities (IOUs) to make all Californians aware of dry conditions and encourage actions to reduce water usage.
 (July 8, 2021 - Letter here; June 9, 2021 - Press Release here; June 8, 2021 - Letter here)

 - San Jose Water Company: Advice Letter 569; Rule 14.1; Schedule 14.1; Water Division Disposition - Advice Letter 569

 Participating in the Interagency Drought Team: Commission staff serve as members of the Governor's Office interagency drought team.
 This team will track changing conditions, coordinate state agency responses, and work closely with partners across the state.

 Lessons Learned from the 2014-2015 Drought: The Water Division will remind the IOUs of best practices learned from the 2014-15 drought and potential actions and guidance for the IOUs to act on.

 - Messaging to ratepayers: Potential actions for the IOUs include notifying customers of voluntary conservation measures through a bill insert, direct mailing, social media, or other communication channels.